chroniicallydiistracted/NeverChopped/OUTSTANDING_TASKS.md

 2025-11-09 validation reran the PyESPN script, server, and full-stack Vitest suites after repairing the adapters.
 The redundant- file audit still needs to cover the entire repository tree so we can prune any deprecated assets.

+2025-11-10 audit verified the refreshed PyESPN schedule caching and season-type resolution changes across Python, Node, and React layers with the targeted Vitest suites.
+No new issues were uncovered; the SleeperFFHelper error-handling coverage remains the sole outstanding item.